Neato

 Possible Causes

-Aged lithium-ion cells, Internal short in battery pack, Control board not entering sleep mode, Storing in high-temperature environment
+Aged lithium-ion cells, Internal short in the battery pack, Control board not entering sleep mode, Storing in a high-temperature environment

 How to Fix / Troubleshooting

 Safety: Do not store the vacuum in hot locations (e.g., car, near heaters).
-Disconnect from charger when not needed.
+Disconnect it from the charger when not needed.

-- Step 1 – Measure runtime: Fully charge the vacuum, then run it continuously to measure actual runtime.
-Compare to the rated runtime in the manual.
+- Step 1 – Measure Runtime: Fully charge the vacuum, then run it continuously to measure the actual runtime.
+Compare this to the rated runtime in the manual.

-- Step 2 – Check storage drain: Fully charge, then store the vacuum unplugged for 24–48 hours.
+- Step 2 – Check Storage Drain: Fully charge the vacuum, then store it unplugged for 24–48 hours.
 If the battery is significantly depleted without use, the pack or control board may be drawing power.

-- Step 3 – Replace battery: If the vacuum is older or runtime is much lower than specified, replace the battery pack with a genuine Neato pack.
+- Step 3 – Replace Battery: If the vacuum is older or the runtime is much lower than specified, replace the battery pack with a genuine Neato pack.

-- Step 4 – Firmware and sleep: Ensure the vacuum is fully powered off between uses.
+- Step 4 – Firmware and Sleep Mode: Ensure the vacuum is fully powered off between uses.
 If it still drains rapidly with a new battery, the main PCB may not be entering low-power mode and may require replacement.

 Advertisements